poldrack/myconnectome-vm/README.md

 `cp -r myconnectome /vagrant/`

 This will place a copy of the results in the directory where the Vagrantfile is located on your host machine.

+## If things go wrong

+If the VM crashes for some reason (which can occur if there is a network hiccup when it is trying to download data), the best thing to do is to destroy the VM using the command:

+`vagrant destroy`

+And then restart it as outlined above.